Course details

 About this course

-Apprenticeships are designed by sector professionals and are aimed at employed people.
+Apprenticeships are designed by sector professionals and are aimed at those already employed in a relevant role.
 They can be suitable as a way to upskill existing members of staff or as a pathway for new recruits.

-Small groups and specially-designed learning sessions will ensure that apprentices get the most out of their time in workshops and lectures.
-6 hours per week of the apprenticeship will be off-the-job learning – this includes work-based projects and job-related activities.
+Small groups and specially designed learning sessions will ensure that apprentices get the most out of their time in workshops and lectures.
+Six hours per week of the apprenticeship will be off-the-job learning – this includes work-based projects and job-related activities.

 There are no direct fees paid by the apprentices as the programme is supported through the apprenticeship levy.